Milwaukie Redevelopment Area 5-Year Action Plan

 • Urban Renewal does have a cost to citizens.
 It diverts and locks away general fund monies for some 30 years, sometimes more, The current Mayor himself bemoans that property taxes are not high enough to support the general fund; but at the same time he leads the charge to create an urban renewal district which takes from the City's general fund for a very, very long time.
 The public is not allowed a vote on this matter when Milwaukie's Urban Renewal is created some five years ago.
 If the public would have been allowed a vote on this Urban Renewal, there's a good chance it would not have passed if the public knows the actual tradeoff to the General Fund that is involved.
 Will the City Council please admit there is a substantial tradeoff to existing Milwaukie residents from this Urban Renewal District?

-ElvisClark asked over 2 years ago
+ElvisClark asked almost 3 years ago

 Hi Elvis,